-Please note that any user having access to your irc channel or can PM the bot will be able to create or stop builds bug #3377 (http://trac.buildbot.net/ticket/3377).
+Please note that any user having access to your irc channel or can send the private message to the bot will be able to create or stop builds bug #3377 (http://trac.buildbot.net/ticket/3377).

 First, start an IRC client of your choice, connect to irc.freenode.net and join an empty channel.
 In this example we will use #buildbot-test, so go join that channel.
 (Note: please do not join the main buildbot channel!)